spiceai/spiceai/README.md

 Modern developers build with the community by leveraging registries such as npm, NuGet, and pip.
 The Spice.ai platform includes [spicerack.org](https://spicerack.org), the registry for ML building blocks.

+INSERT EXAMPLE OF A SPICEPOD YAML HERE

-As the community shares their ML building blocks (aka Spicepods, or pods for short), developers can quickly add them to their Spice.ai applications enabling them to stream data and build learning into their applications quickly and easily.
-Initially, Spicepods contain simple definitions of how the app should learn, and eventually will enable the sharing and use of fully-trained models.
+As the community shares their ML building blocks (aka Spicepods, or pods for short), developers can quickly add them to their Spice.ai applications enabling them to stream data into their applications quickly and easily.
+Spicepods contain simple definitions of how the app should learn, and eventually will enable the sharing and use of fully-trained models.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/80174/132382372-c32cc8b7-25f2-4f82-8f9f-e4778fb69254.png" width="600" />
 </p>

 ## Why Spice.ai?
+Use case section

 Spice.ai is for developers who want to build intelligent applications but don't have the time or resources to learn, build and integrate the required ML to do so.